-Code, 18 Seeds Act, 19 Controlled Drugs and Substances Act, 20 and so forth.
+Canada Shipping Act, 2001, 17 Criminal Code, 18 Seeds Act, 19 Controlled Drugs and Substances Act, 20 and so forth.
 A similar approach is taken in Part I of the Hazardous Products Act, although the list of types of consumer products to which that Act does not apply is much smaller.
 21 Clause 4(3) specifies that the bill does not apply to natural health products as defined in the Natural Health Product Regulations made under the Food and Drugs Act.
 22

-D. Prohibitions (Clauses 5 to 11)
+3.4 Prohibitions (Clauses 5 to 11)

-Clause 5 of Bill C-6 prohibits the manufacture, import, advertisement and sale of certain consumer products, while clause 6 prohibits the manufacture, import, advertisement and sale of consumer products that do not meet regulatory requirements.
+Clause 5 of Bill C-36 prohibits the manufacture, import, advertisement and sale of certain consumer products, while clause 6 prohibits the manufacture, import, advertisement and sale of consumer products that do not meet regulatory requirements.
 Prohibited products are set out in Schedule 2 of bill.
 The products on this list include many of the same products that are currently banned from import, sale or advertisement in Canada under Part I of Schedule I of the Hazardous Products Act.
-With respect to the regulated products described in clause 6 of the bill, no regulations have yet been made under Bill C-6.
-Broad regulatory authority is, however, provided for in clause 36 of the bill.
+With respect to the regulated products described in clause 6 of the bill, no regulations have yet been made under Bill C-36.
+Broad regulatory authority is, however, provided for in clause 37 of the bill.

-Clause 7 of the bill prohibits manufacturers and importers from manufacturing, importing, advertising or selling consumer products that constitute a danger to human health or human safety; are subjects of recall or review orders made by inspectors or review officers under the statutory authority granted to them;23 are subjects of a voluntary recall in Canada; or are subject to inspectors' or review officers' orders to take certain measures in relation to the consumer products in question.24 Clause 8 contains similar prohibitions for those who advertise and sell consumer products.
+Clause 7 of the bill prohibits manufacturers and importers from manufacturing, importing, advertising or selling consumer products that constitute a danger to human health or human safety; are subjects of recall or review orders made by the Minister of Health or review officers under the statutory authority granted to them;23 are subjects of a voluntary recall in Canada; or are subject to orders to take certain measures in relation to the consumer products in question.24 Clause 8 contains similar prohibitions for those who advertise and sell consumer products.